Sustainability Management Report

 - Atomy Ethiopia Single Origin Latte

-- Switched from aluminum can to Tetra Pak packaging
+- Changed from aluminum cans to Tetra Pak packaging

 -